-Prepayment of Expenses - In some circumstances, Small Business Entities (SBE) and individuals who derive passive type income (such as rental income and dividends) should consider pre-paying expenses prior to 30 June 2019.
+Prepayment of Expenses - In some circumstances, Small Business Entities (SBE) and individuals who derive passive type income (such as rental income and dividends) should consider pre-paying expenses prior to 30 June 2020.
 A tax deduction can be brought forward into this financial year for expenses like:

-- Employee Superannuation Payments including the 9.5% Superannuation Guarantee Contributions for the June 2019 quarter (that have to be received by the Superannuation Fund by June 30, 2019 to claim a tax deduction).
+- Employee Superannuation Payments including the 9.5% Superannuation Guarantee Contributions for the June 2020 quarter (that have to be received by the Superannuation Fund by June 30, 2020 to claim a tax deduction).

 - Superannuation for Business Owners, Directors and Associated Persons

 - Wages, Bonuses, Commissions and Allowances

 - Contractors

 - Travel and Accommodation Expenses

 - Trade Creditors

-- Rent for July 2019 (and possibly extra months)
+- Rent for July 2020 (and possibly additional months)

 - Insurances

 - Printing, Stationery and Office Supplies

 - Advertising including Directory Listings

 - Utility Expenses Telephone, Electricity & Power

 - Motor Vehicle Expenses Registration and Insurance

 - Accounting fees

 - Subscriptions and Memberships to Professional Associations and Trade Journals

-A deduction for prepaid expenses will generally be allowed where the payment is made before 30 June 2019 for services to be rendered within a 12-month period.
+A deduction for prepaid expenses will generally be allowed where the payment is made before 30 June 2020 for services to be rendered within a 12-month period.
 While this strategy can be effective for businesses operating on a cash basis (not accruals basis), we never recommend you spend money on items you don't need.
-However, paying expenses in June that are due in July could save you some tax this financial year and provided your cash flow permits, it makes good business sense.
+However, paying expenses in June that are due in July could save you some tax this financial year.
+Of course, this only works if you have sufficient cash flow.